geotrev/sri-lock/README.md

 Kind of annoying, right?

-**Solution:** Install Paopu, add a config that describes the above setup, then run the CLI tool.
+**Solution:** Install Paopu, add a config, then run the CLI tool.
 Done. 💪✨

 ## Create a config